 |Resume Initialization at Startup

-If set to TRUE, the Receiving Side (consumer) will resume initialization after restart.
+If set to TRUE, the Receiving Side (consumer) will resume initialization after the PrismMQ service restarts.
 Has no affect on sender side.
-Should always be true for receiving side.
-Only controls the initthreadcount writing messages to the database from the consumer cache table.
+Should always be set to TRUE.
+This setting only controls the initthreadcount writing messages to the database from the consumer cache table.
 If set to FALSE, the consumer will not resume initialization upon PrismMQ service restart.

 |Producer Sender Threads

 [Deprecated in Prism 2.1.x]

 (only affects ASNs on receiving side)

 Defines how long a receive thread will wait before checking to see if PrismMQ is terminating.